NEOLPAR/PHP-Symfony/rest/README.md

 13) OPTIONS Methods
 -------------------

-If we have problems because OPTIONS method response 405 Method not allowed, we can create this method and return a void response to solve this.
+If we have problems because `OPTIONS` method answers `405 Method not allowed`, we can create this method and return a void response to solve this.

 ```php
     public function optionsProductAction( Product $product )